Namibia - Africa

 • Keep evenings flexible

-Before locking the trip, check one transit rule, one dinner plan, and one evening anchor such as Craft, leather, and center-market logic so the city feels shaped rather than improvised.
+Before locking the trip, check one transit rule, one dinner plan, and one evening anchor such as Namibia Craft Centre so the city feels shaped rather than improvised.

 Once those basics are set, the rest of the city can stay pleasantly flexible.